-XXVI.
+XXVIII.
 LABORATORIES AND QUALITY ASSURANCE

-Chemical, physical, biological, microbiological and toxicological data collected as a requirement of these Conditions must be reliable, and collected and analyzed by scientifically sound procedures.
+Chemical, physical, biological, microbiological, and toxicological data collected as a requirement of these Conditions must be reliable and collected and analyzed by scientifically sound procedures.
 Unless otherwise specified in these Conditions, the Licensee shall adhere to the minimum field and laboratory quality assurance, methodological and reporting requirements of the Department as set forth in Chapter 62-160, F.A.C.
-Standard Operating Procedures can be downloaded from the following website: http://www.dep.state.fl.us/labs/qa/sops.htm.

 [Chapter 62-160, F.A.C.]